ImMrHak/MrHakOs/README.md

 These settings ensure that the OS can be built consistently across different platforms.

+## C++ Kernel Features

+The C++ kernel provides the following features:

+1. VGA text mode display with color support
+2. Terminal-like text output with newline handling
+3. Basic string handling functions

+The kernel is compiled with the following flags to ensure it works in a freestanding environment:

+- `-ffreestanding`: Indicates that the standard library may not exist
+- `-nostdlib`: Don't use the standard library
+- `-nostdinc++`: Don't use the standard C++ includes
+- `-fno-exceptions` and `-fno-rtti`: Disable C++ exceptions and RTTI (Run-Time Type Information)

 ## Extending the OS

 To extend this OS, you might want to:

-1. Modify the bootloader to load the kernel from disk
-2. Implement more kernel functionality
+1. Implement keyboard input handling
+2. Add memory management (heap allocation)
+3. Implement interrupts and exception handling
-3. Add support for keyboard input
+4. Add multitasking support
-4. Implement a simple file system
+5. Implement a simple file system
+6. Add more C++ features like classes for device drivers

 ## Troubleshooting